killuhwhale/appium/src/README.md

 5. Can Detect if an app is a game.
 5. Open app and detect crashing upon opening.
 6. Attempt login using Object Detection via YOLOv5
+7. Log misnamed apps, invalid apps and failed apps to file.
-6. History report for each app w/ screenshots at ea step.
+8. History report for each app w/ screenshots at ea step.
-7. Summary report of all apps from each device.
+9. Summary report of all apps from each device.

 # What we need to do but cant yet
-1. Detect app if an app is O4C
+1. Detect if an app is O4C

 # TODOs

-    - Add new list tracking for potential bad apps.
-        - When we fail to install and they arent misnamed or invalid.

     - Strategy when we have two continue buttons and one is disabled but has the higher probability
         - we should try to click all of them unless something happens?
-            - Check new activity, might need to clean up the handle_login
             - Make it try more continue buttons before takinga new screenshot...

-    - install button - def install_app_UI()
-        - Need to verify if stable build is different than other builds
-        - Seems two methods work depending on BUILD.
-                - on stable we use ACCESSIBILITY ID query
-                - on non stable we use button.text == install query

-    - Random errors with Appium/ UIAutomator
-        -1.
-Might need to explore checking UIAutomator server?
-            - UiAutomator2 server because the instrumentation process is not running (probably crashed)

-            192.168.1.238:5555 -  Error taking SS:  Message: An unknown server-side error occurred while processing the command.
-Original error: 'GET /screenshot' cannot be proxied to UiAutomator2 server because the instrumentation process is not running (probably crashed).
-Check the server log and/or the logcat output for more details
-            Stacktrace:
-            UnknownError: An unknown server-side error occurred while processing the command.
-Original error: 'GET /screenshot' cannot be proxied to UiAutomator2 server because the instrumentation process is not running (probably crashed).
-Check the server log and/or the logcat output for more details at UIA2Proxy.command (/home/killuh/.nvm/versions/node/v18.7.0/lib/node_modules/appium/node_modules/appium-base-driver/lib/jsonwp-proxy/proxy.js:274:13)
-                at processTicksAndRejections (node:internal/process/task_queues:95:5)
-                at AndroidUiautomator2Driver.commands.getScreenshot (/home/killuh/.nvm/versions/node/v18.7.0/lib/node_modules/appium/node_modules/appium-uiautomator2-driver/lib/commands/screenshot.js:14:10)
-            192.168.1.238:5555 -  Error taking SS:  /home/killuh/ws_p38/appium/src

-        -2.   raise exception_class(message, screen, stacktrace)
-            selenium.common.exceptions.WebDriverException: Message: An unknown server-side error occurred while processing the command.
-            Original error: Could not proxy command to the remote server.
-Original error: socket hang up

     - Improve model
         - recently labeled FBAuth in Dataset, in v5 from Roboflow, we will have NEW LABELS
             - Will need to update coco128.yaml with new labels.
                 - FBAuth
                 - Two (Age Verification)
         -1.
 Explore Age verification
             - input age or slider
             - we are detecting "2" for num pads